stevenschobert/metalsmith-gravatar/README.md

 ## Options

 If you want more control over how the Gravatar URLs are generated, you can specify an `options` object.
-If the plugin see's this `options` object, it will expect the avatars you wish to convert to be in a new `avatars` object:
+If the plugin sees this `options` object, it will expect the avatars you wish to convert to be in a new `avatars` object:

 ```json